n2cholas/n2cholas.github.io/_posts/2021-02-16-groupby-from-scratch.md

 comments: True
 ---

-The group-by (or split-apply-combine) pattern, illustrated below, is ubiquitious in data analysis.
-Essentially, you have data with predefined groups, and want to compute some summarizing statistics for each of those groups.
-For example, if you have a set high school students and want to estimate the average height by grade, you could accomplish this using a group-by.
+The group-by (or split-apply-combine) pattern, illustrated below, is ubiquitous in data analysis.
+Essentially, you have data with predefined groups and want to compute some summarizing statistics for each of those groups.
+For example, suppose you have a set of High School students and want to estimate the average height by grade.
+You would need to _split_ the dataset by grade, _apply_ the mean operation to each group, then _combine_ the means of all the groups together.
 The figure below is from the [Python Data Science Handbook](https://github.com/jakevdp/PythonDataScienceHandbook).

 ![](/assets/images/posts/groupby/split-apply-combine.svg#center)